 If so required in article 13.2 of the Special Conditions, the Contractor shall submit to the Project Manager a programme of implementation of tasks.
-The programme should contain, at least, the order in which the Contractor proposes to carry out the tasks, the time limits within which submission and approval of drawings are required, a general description of the method which the Contractor proposes to carry out the tasks and information as the Project Manager may reasonably require (13.1 General Conditions).
+The programme should contain, at least, the order in which the Contractor proposes to carry out the tasks, the time limits within which submission and approval of drawings are required, a general description of the method which the Contractor proposes to carry out the contract, and such further details and information as the Project Manager may reasonably require (13.1 General Conditions).